mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 *Table 1.
 Comparisons on YouTube-VIS-2019 dataset from TeViT paper [5].
 MST indicates multi-scale training strategy.
 FPS measured with a single TESLA V100.
 Note all methods used offline evaluation for reporting metrics.*
 {: refdef}

 Note the differences in precision when comparing with the reported results in Youtube-VIS-2021 dataset.
-This is due to the increase in video sizes, which forces the mode to work in online model, processing chunks of the video that then need to be merged.
+This is due to the increase in video sizes, which forces the model to work in online mode, processing chunks of the video that then need to be merged.

 <div class="table-wrapper" markdown="block">